-- Hypocrite: Judge Henry T. Fleming is a staunch conservative who things punishments should be much harsher than they are, with no sympathy toward criminals (even when they turn out to be innocent).
+- Hypocrite: Judge Henry T. Fleming is a staunch conservative who thinks punishments should be much harsher than they are, with no sympathy toward criminals (even when they turn out to be innocent).
 It is revealed he's a rapist himself, not only having no remorse, but casually saying he would like to do the same thing again.

 - Important Haircut: Jay Porter shaves his head after flipping out over a client who murdered two children after he got him off.

 - Jerkass: Fleming is disgustingly arrogant and condescending to everyone and has nothing but contempt and disregard for his fellow man.
 By the movie's end, when he makes that horrifying remark about his rape victim, it's revealed he's not merely a jerkass but a savage rapist too.

 - Miscarriage of Justice: Jeff was arrested due to Mistaken Identity (he had the same name as a suspect) then framed by other inmates for a prison guard's stabbing.
 Kirkland can't get him out due to the evidence clearing him coming in too late, leading Jeff to snap, taking hostages after being gang-raped by fellow prisoners and is then shot dead by a police sniper.

 - Mood Whiplash: From zany comedy to heavy drama and back again.

 - My God, What Have I Done?: Warren's reaction, after learning that Ralph hanged himself after getting sent to jail due to him forgetting to show up at a hearing to present favorable evidence which could have got Ralph probation instead.